 Advantages and Disadvantages of using SPI with Arduino

 - The protocol is simple as there is no complicated slave addressing system like I2C

 - The fastest protocol compared to UART and I2C

 - No start and stop bits, unlike UART which means data can be transmitted continuously without interruption.

 Disadvantages of using SPI with Arduino

-- More Pin ports are occupied, practical limit to number of devices.
+- More Pin ports are occupied, the practical limit to a number of devices.
 (1 master and 4 slave devices)

-- There is no flow control specified, and no acknowledgment mechanism confirms whether data is received unlike I2C
+- There is no flow control specified, and no acknowledgement mechanism confirms whether data is received unlike I2C

 - Uses four lines – MOSI, MISO, NCLK, NSS